ibm-cloud-docs/Cloudant/offerings/connecting.md

 # Connecting
 {: #connecting}

 {{site.data.keyword.cloudantfull}} is accessed through an HTTP API.
-This document describes the different parts you use to connect to {{site.data.keyword.cloudant_short_notm}}:
+This document describes the different parts that you use to connect to {{site.data.keyword.cloudant_short_notm}}:
 - Endpoints
 - Service credentials
 - Authentication